-- Personal Statement: A written statement reflecting the applicants interests and objectives, professional goals, and how they relate to contributing to the challenges facing the public schools or community colleges in California.
+- Statement of Purpose: A written statement reflecting the applicants interests and objectives, professional goals, and how they relate to contributing to the challenges facing the public schools or community colleges in California.
 Approximately 4-5 double-spaced typed (12 inch font, one inch margins) page response.

-- Supporting Statement: Either a statement of support from the applicants employer for the applicants participation in the doctoral program (preferred), or a statement from the applicant describing the applicants plans for meeting professional responsibilities and the demands of the program.
+- Supporting Statement: Either a statement of support from the applicants employer for the applicants participation in the doctoral program, or a statement from the applicant describing the applicants plans for meeting professional responsibilities and the demands of the program.

 - Resume: A detailed professional resume, including academic degrees earned, professional experience, and personal accomplishments.

 - Interview: A personal interview of applicants that advance to semi-finalist status.

 - Number of Units: The program consists of 60 units: 39 units of core courses; 9 units of specialization (either P-12 or Community College); and 12 units of dissertation.

 - Minimum GPA: A minimum of 3.0 cumulative grade point average (GPA) must be maintained throughout the program.
 Students whose GPA falls below 3.0 in an academic term shall be placed on academic probation.
 A student who does not maintain a 3.0 cumulative grade point average for two successive terms shall be disqualified from the program.

 - Satisfactory Progress: Satisfactory progress, including adherence to the high standards of academic and professional ethics in all courses, fieldwork, and research activities, must be maintained.